rudrakaiser/PUC_CSE_GPA_CALCULATOR/README.md

-# 📊 PUC CSE CGPA Calculator
+# 📊 PUC CSE GPA Calculator

-A web-based CGPA calculator designed for the **Computer Science and Engineering Department** of **[Premier University, Chittagong (PUC)](https://cse.puc.ac.bd/)**.
-This tool allows students to quickly calculate their CGPA semester by semester with ease and accuracy.
+A web-based GPA calculator designed for the **Computer Science and Engineering Department** of **[Premier University, Chittagong (PUC)](https://cse.puc.ac.bd/)**.
+This tool allows students to quickly calculate their GPA semester by semester with ease and accuracy.

 ---

 ## 🚀 Features

-- 🧮 Calculate CGPA for all 8 semesters
+- 🧮 Calculate GPA for all 8 semesters
 - 📚 Pre-loaded with subjects and credit values for each semester
-- 🔢 Enter your marks (0–100), and it calculates GPA per subject and overall CGPA
+- 🔢 Enter your marks (0–100), and it calculates GPA per subject and overall GPA
 - 🎨 Clean and responsive UI
 - ⚡ Fast and lightweight